Axway/amplify-central/content/en/docs/best_practices/using_teams_amplify_platform.md

     * **Catalog Manager** - has full control of the assets of the team, but cannot manage the users of the team.
     * **Developer** - edits and consumes assets of the team, but cannot manage the users of the team.
     * **Consumer** - can only consume the assets of the team.
-* **Unified Catalog**:
+* **Marketplace**:

-    * Every item in the Unified Catalog, which represents an API, is owned by a specific team.
+    * Every item in the Marketplace, which represents the API(s) in a product, is owned by a specific team.
 That team has full control over their APIs.
     * An API can be shared with another team.
 The other team can only consume the API and has no other rights.
-    * The team can consume the API by subscribing to it.
+    * The team can consume the API(s) by subscribing to it.
 An approval step can be configured, but the owning team must approve the subscription.

 ## Types of teams